Blog>Expert Advice>Top home maintenance tips for summer

 They also offer a bit of extra space away from the main hustle and bustle of your home, meaning you can pretend you're somewhere else for a while when the world gets a little too loud.

 Because summer houses come in various shapes, designs, and materials, the cost varies significantly.
-However, expect to pay at least £7,500 for a prefabricated timber construction.
-And with the cost of timber having risen, it could cost quite a lot more than the estimate due to material cost.
+Expect to pay at least £5,000+ for a prefabricated timber construction.

-Read our how much does a summer house cost in 2022? guide for more information.
+Take a look at our summer house cost guide for more information.

 Alternatively, learn how to build your own with a DIY design.